You are currently viewing How Metal Printing Works: UV, Sublimation & Modern Processes

 Step-by-step:

-- The printed paper is laid face‑down onto the metal.
+3. The printed paper is laid face down onto the metal.

-- The ink turns into a gas and permanently bonds into the coating.
+5. The ink turns into a gas and permanently bonds to the coating.

 Best for: Photographic art, gallery prints, high‑detail custom metal prints, luxury interiors.